Lsfr271/FPM/README.md

         c_cpp_properties.json
 ```

+4- optional if you want faster compiling; go to `tasks.json` and `launch.json` and `c_cpp_properties.json` and change to your path.

-4- After that, Include it like:
+5- After that, Include it like:

 ```cpp
 #include "FPM.hpp" // if it dosent work do ../PFM/FPM.hpp